CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

 Kristoffer L. Nielbo is a male specimen of 44 years
 ```

-Let us add some behavior, start with 'getters' to get surname
+Let us add some behavior, start with 'get()' functionality to produce surname

 ```py
 class Person: